 The simple past is generally used to discuss events that have been completed in the past at some distinct time and/or place.
 It is most often applied to discrete events such as studies, experiments, or observed phenomena.

 Example: “Scientists in Wales discovered a new enzyme in the liver.”

-The present perfect tense (or simply “perfect tense”) is used in research paper to refer to events or actions that have taken place at some unidentified time in the past or have started but are still ongoing or only recently completed.
-It often establishes a general background in the introduction, adding a backdrop on which you can explain the motivations for and purpose of your study.
+The present perfect tense (or simply “perfect tense”) is used in research papers to refer to events or actions that have taken place at some unidentified time in the past or have started but are still ongoing or only recently completed.
+It often establishes a general background in the Introduction section, adding a backdrop on which you can explain the motivations for and purpose of your study.